Bar and Bat Mitzvah

 “Taking hold of Torah” by helping each student find a personal connection to Torah, Jewish wisdom, and Jewish thought is our goal.
 Individual and family experiences help the student to see themselves on the continuum of Jewish tradition both as a member of K’lal Yisrael (Jewish People) and their own family of origin.

-All students will study Hebrew in class and via the On-Line Learning Center at their individual pace.
+All students will study Hebrew in class and via our online tools, at their individual pace.
 Students are divided into Hebrew learning sections based on a combination of proficiency and experience.
 The goals are for students to be able to read Hebrew and to have a prayer vocabulary.

 At Tamid, we’re very proud that our students put a heavy dose of “mitzvah” into their b’nai mitzvah experience.
-During the year leading up to our students’ Bar and Bat Mitzvah ceremonies, our rabbi works with them and their families to engage in a mitzvah project that draws on their own interests among the thousands of organizations that seek support.
+During the year leading up to our students’ b’nai mitzvah ceremonies, our rabbi works with them and their families to engage in a mitzvah project that draws on their own interests among the thousands of organizations that seek support.

-Celebrate your special day in our sanctuary in New York, an event space, hotel or restaurant, your home, indoors, outdoors, or Israel and abroad.
+Celebrate your special day in our sanctuary in New Rochelle, an event space, hotel or restaurant, your home, indoors or outdoors, in Israel and elsewhere abroad.
+Any space can be made sacred, and we bring our Tamid spirituality wherever we go.
 We’ll help you arrange your ceremony in a personal way that is special and unique for your family.

-In some situations, an individual bar/bat mitzvah training/tutoring/learning plan can be created with the support of our rabbis and private tutors.
+In some situations, an individual b’nai mitzvah training/tutoring/learning plan can be created with the support of our rabbi and private tutors.